duonghoangphuc0907-boop/Enlivl-Browser/README.md

 # Enlivl-Browser
+**Why choose Enlivl Browser?**

-This Browser is powered by Microsoft Edge.
+Enlivl Browser is a browser maked in Visual Studio 2026.
+This browser is powered by Microsoft Edge.